Zipcar/postgis-boshrelease/README.md

 `postgres` or `vcap`):

   ```
-  CREATE EXTENSION IF NOT EXISTS postgis
+  CREATE EXTENSION IF NOT EXISTS postgis;
-  CREATE EXTENSION IF NOT EXISTS postgis_topology
+  CREATE EXTENSION IF NOT EXISTS postgis_topology;
-  CREATE EXTENSION IF NOT EXISTS postgis_sfcgal
+  CREATE EXTENSION IF NOT EXISTS postgis_sfcgal;
-  CREATE EXTENSION IF NOT EXISTS fuzzystrmatch
+  CREATE EXTENSION IF NOT EXISTS fuzzystrmatch;
-  CREATE EXTENSION IF NOT EXISTS address_standardizer
+  CREATE EXTENSION IF NOT EXISTS address_standardizer;
-  CREATE EXTENSION IF NOT EXISTS address_standardizer_data_us
+  CREATE EXTENSION IF NOT EXISTS address_standardizer_data_us;
-  CREATE EXTENSION IF NOT EXISTS postgis_tiger_geocoder
+  CREATE EXTENSION IF NOT EXISTS postgis_tiger_geocoder;

   ```